 No matter which bug out gun you choose having a fast way to reload your magazines will save you a lot of time in the long run.
-My recommendation is to start with a magazine speed loader Click here to check price on Amazon.com
+My recommendation is to start with a magazine speed loader Click here to check it out on Amazon.com

 These weapons are not only good in a survival situation but also in a home invasion situation.
 Most preppers know that having a gun for self-defense is extremely important in a crisis situation not having one could make your bug out trip very short.
 Even if you are not planning to use it you should still have one in your bug out bag as a deterrent to looters and marauders.
 As a prepper versatility is very important and your weapons also should be able to be used in different situations like self-defense and hunting.